 Question Management response 4.
 Have you identified any specific fraud risks?
 No. Do you have any concerns there are areas that are at risk of fraud?
 See response to question 2 above.
 Are there particular locations within Walsall Metropolitan Borough Council where fraud is more likely to occur?
-High fraud risk areas form part of the Internal Audit plan, and this was updated for 2020/21 to also include specific focus on potential areas of higher risk in relation to Covid-19 e.g. business grants, supplier support, governance and controls relating to Covid-19 expenditure etc. Recommendations arising from audits are implemented and kept under review.
-The current fraud risk register is being reviewed with the aim of aligning fraud risks to individual directorate risk registers and a programme of proactive counter fraud activity is being developed.
+High fraud risk areas form part of the Internal Audit plan, and this was updated for 2021/22 to also include specific focus on potential areas of higher risk.
+Recommendations arising from audits are implemented and kept under review.
+A programme of proactive fraud work and fraud awareness raising and training has also been developed and is being implemented (with more detail provided in response to question 11 below) and this includes a review of current fraud risks with the aim of aligning fraud risks to individual directorate risk registers.
 The council maintains a zero tolerance approach to fraud, including prosecuting fraudsters.
 5. What processes do Walsall Metropolitan Borough Council have in place to identify and respond to risks of fraud?
 In any organisation the size and complexity of Walsall Council, there is a risk of fraud and whilst this can be mitigated with an appropriate control framework and effective prevention and deterrence strategies, it cannot be fully eliminated.
 The council has a comprehensive internal control framework, which includes both proactive and reactive counter fraud activity.
 The council has a clear policy on counter fraud and money laundering and counter fraud arrangements which are communicated to employees (and stakeholders where appropriate e.g. to contractors via contract documentation).
 All employees (and members) are encouraged to report any concerns about fraud.
 All employees are issued with an employee Code of Conduct on employment and, during induction, the importance of ethical behaviour is made clear.
-The Code was updated in 2019.
+The Code was updated in 2022.
 The Code is also referenced in other HR and counter fraud policies and is made available on the intranet.
-The Code of Governance also sets out responsibilities and expectations in relation to good business practice and ethical behaviour and this was updated and endorsed by Audit Committee on 25th September 2017.
+The Code of Governance also sets out responsibilities and expectations in relation to good business practice and ethical behaviour and this was